- Learning Center Home

 - Changing text sizes makes your design messy.

 POPULAR PAPER TYPES FOR BUSINESS CARDS

 You have to consider the quality of materials in selecting specs for your business cards.
-Thick cardstocks are more durable than flimsy papers and glossy finish has a different impact on your design compared to matte.
+Thick cardstock are more durable than flimsy papers.
+Glossy finish has a different impact on your design compared to matte.
 Read on to know detailed differences among card thickness and coating.

 - 12pt.
 Cardstock – medium weight cardstock with a gloss finish on the one side and uncoated on the reverse side

 - 13pt.
 Cardstock – recycled cardstocks are this thick; and usually uncoated

 - 14pt.
 Cardstock – the most common cardstock used for business cards.
 It’s a sturdy material that can withstand constant handling and it’s not very thick to keep in wallets or cardholders